 Is your workout making you look older?

-Frowning, smoking, gravity, and the passage of time – all of these factors can contribute to signs of aging.
+Frowning, smoking, gravity, and the passage of time – all of these factors can contribute to signs of ageing.
 However, is it possible that your workout regimen is also making you look older than your years?
 There may be some exercises that create less-than-appealing changes in the body.

 A warning for runners